italo-santos-dev/semantic-commit-messages/README.md

 # Semantic confirmation messages

+The Conventional Commits specification is a lightweight convention on top of commit messages.
+It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.

 See how a small change to your commit message style can make you a better programmer.

 Format: `<type>(<scope>): <subject>`